2016 Adelaide 500: Race 3

-The result left Caruso with the championship lead, 20 points ahead of Tander.
+The result left Caruso with the championship lead by 15 points ahead of Whincup and 20 ahead of Tander.
 Whincup was third, with Van Gisbergen and McLaughin completing the top five.

 Post-race

 The time penalties for Coulthard and Pye were extended to 60 seconds following the race, dropping them to 16th and 17th.
 The same penalty was also applied to Courtney, Slade and Moffat, but this did not affect the final result.
 Pye was disappointed by the situation, saying: "It was physically impossible for us to fit it in because of the amount we chose to start with.
 That race, I don’t know how you can count it.
 It was a non-event."
 Holden Racing Team team principal Adrian Burgess questioned the application of the minimum fuel drop rule in a rain-affected race, saying: "Do we really need the fuel drop when we have a race like that?
 We probably don’t.
 Just let the guys up the front race hard in wet conditions."

 Drivers described the race as one of the most chaotic they had ever competed in, with Lowndes describing the race as "bizarre" and McLaughlin saying: "It was the craziest race I’ve ever been a part of."
 Percat thanked his team Lucas Dumbrell Motorsport for the win, which was the team's first, saying: "This is an unbelievable moment in my career."
 Tander and Mostert were both penalised 15 championship points for causing incidents in the race.
-Along with the increased penalties for Pye and Coulthard, this dropped Tander to fifth place in the championship, with Whincup moving into second, 15 points behind Caruso.
+Along with the increased penalties for Pye and Coulthard, this dropped Tander to fifth place in the championship, with Van Gisbergen and McLaughlin moving into third and fourth, 25 and 33 points behind Caruso respectively.

-Following the controversy over the start of the race, V8 Supercars decided to review race start procedures.
+Following the controversy over the start of the race, V8 Supercars decided to review race start procedures with slight modifications applying starting the following round.